Dialectical Behaviour Therapy

 DBT was first developed by Marsha Linehan in 1980.
-She was working with individuals with high levels of self-harm and suicidality, who often were given the diagnosis of Borderline Personality Disorder (BPD – also known as Emotionally Unstable Personality Disorder), and she noticed that regular cognitive and behavioural strategies did not work with such individuals.
+She was working with individuals with high levels of self-harm and suicidality, who were often given the diagnosis of Borderline Personality Disorder (BPD – also known as Emotionally Unstable Personality Disorder).
+She noticed that regular cognitive and behavioural strategies did not work with such individuals.

-The Bio Social model was developed to help explain the development of these Personality problems.
+The Bio Social model was developed to help explain the development of personality problems.
 The theory suggests that BPD is primarily a disorder of the emotion regulation system.
-Emotion dysregulation is considered to be due to two factors:
+Emotion dysregulation is considered to develop due to two factors:

 EMOTIONAL VULNERABILITY (BIO)

-There is no single cause for these two biological predispositions for BPD.
-For some, it could be hereditary but for others, there could be other acquired causes, e.g. during pre-natal, post-natal development.
+- There is no single cause for these biological predispositions for BPD.
+For some, it could be hereditary but for others, there could be other acquired causes, e.g. during pre-natal or post-natal development.

 ENVIRONMENTAL EXPERIENCES (SOCIAL)

-An invalidating environment is one in which a child’s communication of their private experiences is not met with understanding and compassion but erratic, inappropriate and extreme responses.
+- An invalidating environment is one in which a child’s needs are not met with understanding and compassion but erratic, inappropriate and extreme responses.
 Their feelings are not validated, but disregarded, punished or trivialised, and not viewed as valid responses to events.
 This tells the child that their thoughts or feelings are just plain wrong.

-Those who grow up in an invalidating environment learn to believe that their actions, thoughts, and feelings don’t matter.
+- Those who grow up in an invalidating environment learn to believe that their actions, thoughts, and feelings don’t matter.
 This can hinder their ability to recognise their own emotions and cause them to distrust their emotions.
 It also does not teach them to effectively regulate their emotions, problem-solve or form realistic goals for the future.
-The child learns that extreme emotional displays are necessary to get help, so moves between inhibition and extreme emotional states.
+The child learns that extreme emotional displays are necessary to get help, so moves between holding things in to erupting.
 They may later turn to substance abuse or self-harm as a way to better cope with and control their emotions.

 DBT developed to include a focus on four main areas, and these are addressed within skills groups:

-Interpersonal Effectiveness: This looks at developing skills in being able to communicate with others in an effective way – by making sure that you put your point across in an assertive, but non harmful way.
+- Interpersonal Effectiveness: This looks at developing skills in being able to communicate with others effectively – by learning to put your point across in an assertive, but non harmful way.

 Full DBT therapy involves a number of components and should be completed by a team of therapists.
 These are:

-Group skills sessions which focus on the four modules above.
+- Group skills sessions focus on the four modules above.
 These are an opportunity to learn specific skills and start to apply them to yourself, whilst also learning from other people’s experiences.